Medical Marijuana Treatment for The Villages, FL

 - Chronic, nonmalignant (non-cancer) pain

-*Terminal condition means a progressive disease or medical or surgical condition that causes significant functional impairment, is not considered by a treating physician to be reversible without the administration of life-sustaining procedures, and will result in death within 1 year after the diagnosis if the condition runs its normal course.
+*Terminal condition means a progressive disease or medical or surgical condition that causes significant functional impairment.
+It’s not considered by a treating physician to be reversible without the administration of life-sustaining procedures.
+What’s more, it will result in death within 1 year after the diagnosis if the condition runs its normal course.

-The videos below illustrate Dr. Stewart’s thoughts on medical cannabis and Amendment 2, which was passed in November 2016 and became law in the summer of 2017.
+The videos below illustrate our medical marijuana specialist Dr. Stewart’s thoughts on medical cannabis and Amendment 2, which was passed in November 2016.
+Whereas, it became law in the summer of 2017.

 Important Items to Know Prior to Setting an Appointment for a Medical Cannabis Evaluation

 - Marijuana is not covered by insurance.
-You will be required to pay for the drug.
+It’s required to pay for the drug.